citruspay/citruspay-ios-sdk/README.md

 ## Example Project

-An example project is available via CocoaPods to try out and familiarize yourself with the Citrus Payments SDK.
+An example project is available via CocoaPods or manual-inclusion to try out and familiarize yourself with the Citrus Payments SDK.
 This project comes bundled with the SDK.

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+via CocoaPods - To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Example App Requirements
 + Xcode 8 or higher.